K-Means clustering with Mall Customer Segmentation Data

 K-Means Clustering

 K-Means clustering is an unsupervised machine learning algorithm that divides the given data into the given number of clusters.
-Here, the “K” is the given number of predefined clusters, that need to be created.
+Here, the “K” represents the predefined number of clusters that you need to create.

 It is a centroid based algorithm in which each cluster is associated with a centroid.
 The main idea is to reduce the distance between the data points and their respective cluster centroid.

-The algorithm takes raw unlabelled data as an input and divides the dataset into clusters and the process is repeated until the best clusters are found.
+The algorithm takes raw unlabelled data as input, divides the dataset into clusters, and repeats the process until it finds the best clusters.

 K-Means is very easy and simple to implement.
 It is highly scalable, can be applied to both small and large datasets.
 There is, however, a problem with choosing the number of clusters or K. Also, with the increase in dimensions, stability decreases.
 But, overall K Means is a simple and robust algorithm that makes clustering very easy.